Frequently Asked Questions About Filing Bankruptcy In Maryland

 Are Bankruptcy Records Public in Maryland?

 Yes.
 Court records, including those of the Maryland Bankruptcy Court Greenbelt and the Maryland Bankruptcy Court Baltimore, are considered public records.
 This does not necessarily mean that everyone one will know immediately that you have filed bankruptcy.
 To access specific case details for the U.S. Bankruptcy Court for the District of Maryland, one would have to go to court's Public Access to Court Electronic Records (referred to as PACER) and input information about the specific case in order to get the case details.
 For some records, an account is required and payment may be required for retrieval of some documents.
-You can learn more about PACER or sign up for the database online by clicking the link here
+You can learn more about PACER or sign up for the database online by clicking the link here.

 Can Bankruptcy Stop Foreclosure in Maryland?
 Can Bankruptcy Stop Eviction in Maryland?